What we know about disappearance of Wis. girl Jayme Closs

 "Is it a random attack or a targeted attack?
 I don't know that answer," Fitzgerald told reporters.
 "That's why those leads are so important."

-Joan Smrekar, who lives next door to the Closs home, told Banfield she heard two shots just after 12:30 a.m.
-Monday a couple of seconds apart.
+Joan Smrekar, who lives next door to the Closs home, told Banfield she heard two shots a couple of seconds apart just after 12:30 a.m.
+Monday.

 "It was just, 'bang' and 'bang,'" Smrekar said.